rcarrata/rcarrata.github.io/_posts/2022-04-22-ocp4-azure-ipi-private-2.md

 * Private cluster with network address translation (NAT Gateway)

-Both are super useful and try to solve the same issue: manage and control the egress routing traffic from the OCP cluster to Internet, but the point of view of the implementation are quite different.
+Both are super useful and try to solve the same issue: managing and controlling the egress routing traffic from the OCP cluster to the Internet, but from the implementation point of view they are quite different.

-In this blog post we will deep dive in the Azure Firewall mode, showing some of the features and security capabilities, that can help us to secure our workloads and OpenShift private clusters.
+In this blog post we will deep dive into the Azure Firewall mode, showing some of the features and security capabilities that can help us secure our workloads and OpenShift private clusters.

 ## 2. Egress / Outbound Mode with Azure Firewall